The Decadent Abbey, A Slender Man Opera is the new working title.

 - The overindulgence in photo taking in modern times is a hotbed of recursive looping.
 Too many photos taken of the same moment, a photo taking an image another camera is imaging which yet another camera is imaging at just the right angles will set up a rift, usually around a person caught in the middle.
 The riff will not open then and there. it’s like a breeze that begins which will eventually turn into a tornado.
 Normally a Horror will sniff out this rift and get them first, but on the off chance this doesn’t happen, they’ll get sucked out to the Other Side and with a bit of luck make their way to The Abbey.

 - Some have actually managed to escape from the abomination that abducted them.
-Slender Men for instance: it’s nearly
+The Slenderman for instance: it’s nearly

-impossible to escape them once they have you on Earth, and once they get you back past the Veil, forget it.
-But it is enormously difficult for them to work their way into the World and while easier to slither back out, this is still tough.
-It is the moment right when they have exited the earthly bubble where you are most likely to worm free.
-The odds that you will happen to be where the Decadent Abbey is are slim of course, but this happens more than one might think.
-If you can worm free you’ll drop down to the Abbey.
-A Slender Man hasn’t managed to breach the Abbey in over half a century, although Rakes have a bit more luck.
+impossible to escape him once he has you on Earth, and once he gets you back past the Fog, forget it.
+But it is enormously difficult for him to work their way into the World and while easier to slither back out, this is still tough.
+It is the moment right when he has exited the earthly bubble where you are most likely to worm free.
+If you can do it, you’ll drop down to the Abbey.
+The Slenderman hasn’t managed to breach the Abbey in over half a century, although Rakes have a bit more luck.
 Still, they don’t stay long.
 The arcanum and weapons residents have on hand to protect the Abbey are formidable, although it is no secret Mother has been trying to find ways in for as long as the Abbey has stood.

 - There are more cracks in the walls of reality than one might think.
 There’s currently a popular prescription pharmaceutical that enables the mind to perceive some of these cracks.
 Often, that’s enough.
 Once perceived, the pull from beyond will grow in intensity until the poor citizen is sucked through assuming a horror doesn’t use it to slither in and take them first, and and if they’re not caught by something horrible and crawling, they may find themselves at The Abbey.
 If they’re lucky of course.